Session 07-06 - Contingency Tables

 . . .

-Always say the condition in words before dividing.
+Always state the condition in words before choosing the denominator.

 Converting Between Approaches